Millyy/millyy.github.io/README.md

 - More JavaScript, HTML and CSS techniques
 - How mockups in Photoshop help to make a website with better visual flow
 - Setting up Firebase
+- About meta tags and search engine optimization
+- How to do the "open command line here" thing since the new Windows 10 update changed it to PowerShell.
+If you type cmd in the File Explorer address bar, it opens the command line to wherever you've navigated to.
+Handy!

 ## Challenges
 - Initially I used CSS variables for better flexibility, but learned that they are not compatible with older versions of Internet Explorer